ankitsigroha/Data_Collection_and_EDA/README.md

 # Data_Collection_and_EDA
-Data Collection through API consumption of Twitter and NY Times and Exploratory Data Analysis of the same data that involves replicating professional data analysis on a topic, and extending the data exploration to include another public data source.
+Data Collection through Twitter and NY Times API and Exploratory Data Analysis of the same data that involves replicating professional data analysis on a topic, and extending the data exploration to include another public data source.